-We present a chromosome-level genome sequence for Charanyca trigrammica, the Treble Lines.
-The assembly was produced using the Tree of Life pipeline from a specimen collected in Wytham Woods, Oxfordshire, United Kingdom (Figure 1).
-This assembly was generated as part of the Darwin Tree of Life Project, which aims to generate high-quality reference genomes for all named eukaryotic species in Britain and Ireland to support research, conservation, and the sustainable use of biodiversity (Blaxter et al., 2022).
+We present a chromosome-level genome sequence for Apamea lithoxylaea, the Light Arches.
+The assembly was produced using the Tree of Life pipeline from a specimen collected in Wytham Woods, Oxfordshire, United Kingdom (Figure 1), as part of the Darwin Tree of Life Project.